yourwelcomematt/matt-obsidian-vault/Photography/Focal Length.md

 	- 5:1 is where the size of the image captured is 5x larger than in real life
 - Minimum focusing distance
 	- The closest the lens can be to the subject and still be able to focus
+	- Macro lenses have a short minimum focusing distance, which also results in a very shallow depth of field, which may be undesirable
+	- Increasing this depth of field requires stopping down the aperture, meaning that macro lenses are best used in well-lit environments; this is also because the camera itself can block some of the light, in which case a ring light can help

 ### Tilt Shift